 - Cook pasta according to pkg directions, drain and set aside.

-- Heat the olive oil in a large sauce pan and saute celery, shallots, garlic and apples over medium heat until apples are soft and cooked.
-This should take about 15 minutes, and stir frequently to prevent garlic and shallots from burning.
-Season with salt and pepper to taste.
+- Heat the olive oil in the same pot where prosciutto and pasta were cooked and saute celery, shallots, garlic and apples until apples and celery are soft stirring frequently to prevent garlic and shallots from burning.

 * Prosciutto is Italian bacon it is not smoked, you may use regular bacon or even turkey bacon instead.